mitchconquer/capstone/README.md

 - [ ] setup the flux loop with skeleton files
 - [ ] setup React Router
-- [ ] implement each note component, building out the flux loop as needed.
+- [ ] implement each feed component, building out the flux loop as needed.
   - [ ] `FeedsIndex`
   - [ ] `FeedIndexItem`
   - [ ] `FeedForm`